CodeYourFuture/syllabus-archive/node-db/lesson1.md

 });
 ```

-Try to `console.log` the `req` object inside the handler function.
+> Exercise: Try to `console.log` the `request` object inside the handler function.
 Restart your server, refresh the browser, then go to your terminal to see what it looks like.
 You should see a lot of data come through.

 ## 2. Tell your handler function what to do